Diamond Rings (musician): JG Ballad (2015–2017)

 O'Regan later created music as JG Ballad.

 He has not released new music in several years and has instead worked as an art director in film, with credits including Operation Avalanche, Mean Dreams, Giant Little Ones, and Castle in the Ground.
+He subsequently was the art director for Rumours, The Fire Inside, Dream Scenario, Infinity Pool and Firestarter, among others.

 Personal life

-O'Regan is frequently questioned about his flamboyant persona and subjected to numerous insinuations about his personal life: "[A]s my profile grows and as more people hear my music and see my videos, it’s something that I realize: people want to know more.
-And I guess it’s up to me to really decide how much more I want to give."
+O'Regan is frequently questioned about his flamboyant persona and subjected to numerous insinuations about his personal life: "[A]s my profile grows and as more people hear my music and see my videos, it's something that I realize: people want to know more.
+And I guess it's up to me to really decide how much more I want to give."

-He has stated that he would prefer to let his work speak for itself: "I think right now for what I’m doing, I want my music and I want my lyrics and I want the songs and what I do on stage and in my videos hopefully to speak for [themselves]...
+He has stated that he would prefer to let his work speak for itself: "I think right now for what I'm doing, I want my music and I want my lyrics and I want the songs and what I do on stage and in my videos hopefully to speak for [themselves]...
 I think some of the magic and mystery in music has been lost in contemporary culture.
 I think we as people have lost a bit of that sense of mystery or that sense of wonderment about the world and about each other.
 If anything, I hope what I do can help preserve some of that."